 Zestos Blanco is perhaps one of the most complex white-wines produced in Spain.
 It is also a tremendous value.
 If you have a demanding palate and love the bright acid of Sauvignon blanc and the body of chardonnay, the Malvar grape will greatly reward your taste.

-‘Zestos’ means ‘basket’ in English.
+‘Zestos’ means ‘basket’ in Spanish.
 Not too many years ago, baskets like the ones depicted on the label were use to transport grapes from the vineyard to the wineries.

-Zestos Blanco is produced from organically grown Malvar vines that are 35+ year of age.
+Zestos Blanco is produced from organically grown Malvar vines that were planted in 1974.
 It displays peach, nectarine and orange scents, it finishes smooth and broad, with good cling.